Ritalin Withdrawal and Tapering Help

 Point of Return Can Help You

-The Point of Return Program is an in-home tapering program that allows you to gradually taper the amount of Ritalin while also implementing the use of all-natural, calming nutraceuticals to ease withdrawal symptoms.
+The Point of Return Program is an in-home tapering program that allows you to gradually taper the amount of Ritalin while also implementing the use of all-natural, calming nutraceuticals to help ease withdrawals.
 We eliminate Interaction items to help make Ritalin withdrawal more comfortable.
 Our physician recommended schedules allow your doctor to taper you off Ritalin correctly.
 Ritalin can be dangerous to abruptly or rapidly stop and our program is a proven, viable, low-cost option to continue living your life while tapering.
-Read program FAQs.
+Read program FAQs.*

 Key Components of Our In-Home Program